open-mmlab/mmsegmentation/docs/en/faq.md

 More details about implementation could be found in [encoder_decoder.py](https://github.com/open-mmlab/mmsegmentation/blob/master/mmseg/models/segmentors/encoder_decoder.py):

 In summary, to implement binary segmentation methods users should modify below parameters in the `decode_head` and `auxiliary_head` configs.
 Here is a modification example of [pspnet_unet_s5-d16.py](https://github.com/open-mmlab/mmsegmentation/blob/master/configs/_base_/models/pspnet_unet_s5-d16.py):

-`num_classes` should be the same as number of types of labels, in binary segmentation task, dataset only has two types of labels: foreground and background, so `num_classes=2`. `out_channels` controls the output channel of last layer of model, it usually equals to `num_classes`.
-But in binary segmentation task, there are two solutions:

 - (1) `num_classes=2`, `out_channels=2`  and `use_sigmoid=False` in `CrossEntropyLoss`.